Ensuring data completeness: building trust in your data

 In this step-by-step guide, we’ll explain the essential techniques and tools for measuring and improving the completeness of your data, ensuring you have all the information you need to make informed decisions.

-Data completeness is measured as a percentage.
-For example, if a Customer table of 3M customers has 2.94M populated emails, then the completeness of emails is 2.94M/3M x 100 = 98%.
+Consider a Customer table of 3M customers has 2.94M populated emails, then the completeness of emails is:

 2. Assess the current state